tldr-pages/tldr/pages/windows/choice.md

 `choice /c {{ABC}}`

-- Use default [Y,N] list of choices:
+- Use the default [Y,N] list of choices:

 `choice`